mikaoj/BSImagePicker/README.md

 * Fullscreen preview
 * Switch albums.
 * Images, live image and videos supported.
-* Customizable - check out Settings to see what you can tweak.
+* Customizable.

 ## Customization

-You have access to the cancel, album and done button.
-Customize them as you would with any other UIBarButtonItem (cancel & finish) or UIButton (album).<br />
-There are also a few other settings you can tweak.
-They are documented in BSImagePickerSettings.<br />
+There are a bunch of settings you can tweak.
+They are documented in Settings.swift.
 [Documentation @ cocoadocs](http://cocoadocs.org/docsets/BSImagePicker/)

-## Custom fetch results

-Not happy with the fetch results (camera roll and albums) that BSImagePicker uses as default?
-Set the fetchResults property.

 ## Requirements